Friday, 31 May 2013

 culled from dailytrust

-The Federal Government has said that the 2012 floods affected over 7 million people, displaced 2.3 million people, killed over 363 people and destroyed or damaged about 597,476 houses.
+million people, killed over 363 people and destroyed or damaged about

-A comprehensive assessment of the environment sector in the last two years issued by the Federal Ministry of Environment stated that the total value of losses as a result of the floods has been put at N2.6 trillion naira.
+of Environment stated that the total value of losses as a result of the

 “Following the indication and predictions of the likelihood of equal or more serious flooding in 2013, this ministry has redoubled the national environmental education and awareness campaigns, and encouraged states and local governments to join in the awareness and sensitization campaigns at the community or grassroots level, to avoid a repeat of the disasters in 2013,” it added.

-Thursday 23 May 2013
+Thursday, 23 May 2013

 Ecuador Pegasus Satellite fears collision with Space Junk